The evolution of our Jubilee Scholarships

 The 'Buddy is selected to be relevant to area of interest of the recipient, this helps create the opportunity for them to be directly involved in the area of agriculture that most interests them.
 The 'Buddy' also helps them become involved with the Company so that they make the most of the Company's contacts and expertise.

-For 2017 the arrangements for making awards was changed to better reflect the distribution of entries the Company received in previous years.
+From 2017 onwards, the arrangements for making awards was changed to better reflect the distribution of entries the Company received in previous years.
 The awards are now made in three separate age categories rather than two; Under 18 years, 18-21 year olds and 'over 21 years old'.

 Grace Gibbs 18 to 21 year old category award for 2017